// text size limiter //Blur //Big Blur

 Design is the most powerful intervention point in a product’s lifecycle.
 Embedding circular principles—like modularity, repairability, and non-toxic materials—into design standards can drastically reduce environmental harm and extend product life.
 Modularity allows components to be upgraded or replaced rather than discarded; repairability empowers users and local repairers; excluding toxic substances protects both ecosystems and human health.
 These principles can be scaled through industry certification schemes or baked into national regulation—shifting entire sectors toward circularity by design.

-Creating scalable community repair networks
+Community repair networks

 Repair culture is a core pillar of circularity, but access to tools, spaces, and expertise is often limited.
 Investing in community repair hubs, tool libraries, and creative reuse centres can turn circular practices into public services.
 These spaces offer workshops, repair assistance, and material diversion from landfills, while building local resilience, skills, and connections.
 When paired with apprenticeships or school partnerships, they can make circularity inclusive, accessible, and community-led, turning every neighbourhood into a hub for sustainable action.